 A book or e-book will make huge forward strides for you and your personal brand.
 Your name and reputation is attached to this work, so you REALLY want to make sure the content presents in flawless form.
 Clear, succinct writing keeps people alert and interested in what you have to say.

+If you want your book to be a total page-turner, then edit to perfect.
 In the same way that you hired an expert to help you “clean up” your website, you will want to do the same with your book or e-book.
-Some advice:
+Let’s talk about the general approach to book editing.

 Writing and editing are two completely different skills.